-we are looking forward to hear from you - and to hear you play!
+We are looking forward to hearing from you - and hearing you play!

-The Nico Toscano Concerto Competition supports emerging musicians at the high school and college levels.
+The Nico Toscano Young Musicians Competition supports emerging musicians at the high school and college levels.
 Named in honor of Nico Toscano, this competition reflects the significant role music played in his short life, providing him with community participation and emotional and spiritual sustenance.

 Even as Nico's physical abilities progressively decreased as a result of a long term mitochondrial disorder, attending student performances, RPO concerts, faculty recitals, and especially Cordancia concerts gave him great joy and comfort and progressively became his main source of communication with the world around him.